Fact: In my entire life, I’ve only cried once at a tourist attraction.

 4. Set yourself a budget for souvenirs.

-Trust me, when you enter the gift shop for the first time, you will lose all sense of self control.
+Trust me, when you enter the Harry Potter Studio Tour Shop for the first time, you will lose all sense of self control.
 You will suddenly want all these things that you would never need.
 Legit wizard robe?
 Okay!
 Replica wand?
 Yes please.
 There are so many amazingly crafted souvenirs for sale that you will easily empty your wallet.
 For budget-conscious backpackers (like me) or large families with crying children, setting a budget beforehand is a must.

 5. Grab yourself a free passport.